 Fix 1: Log Into Your Account Using OWA (Outlook Web Access)/Office 365 portal

-For some reasons, the option to cancel a meeting works when you are logged into your account using your Outlook Web Access/office 365 portal details.
+For some reason, the option to cancel a meeting works when you are logged into your account using your Outlook Web Access/office 365 portal details.

 Steps to follow: